Multiply your buying power

 Having a margin account lets you borrow up to 50% of your equity to buy additional securities.
 You can also use your buying power for low-cost loans simply by writing a check or using your debit card.

-Margin trading involves borrowing against securities you already own to purchase additional securities.
+Margin trading3 involves borrowing against securities you already own to purchase additional securities.
 The following example shows how the same trade works in a cash account vs. margin account.

 Margin Account - Gain

 If an investor buys stock for $50 a share, he or she pays $25 per share (the initial margin) and borrows $25.
 If the stock rises to $60, the profit is still $10 - but it's a 40% gain on the initial investment.
 Of course, the borrowed $25 per share, plus interest, needs to be repaid.

 Why E*TRADE for Margin Trading

 Tools like Margin Calculator, Requirement Lookup and Margin Analyzer help you strategize, plan and execute margin trades more efficiently and effectively.

 E*TRADE’s margin account maintenance requirement on most equity securities is just 25%, amongst the lowest in the industry.

 Low interest rates: